-^{} This authority supplements the authority to extend section 1382 deadlines previously granted in the May 22, July 20, August 18, September 16, October 15, and November 12, 2020 emergency orders specific to the Court.
-Accordingly, for any case in which the time to bring a defendant to trial previously was extended under one or more of those prior emergency orders, and the extended deadline falls within the above-specified time period, this order authorizes the Court to extend the previously extended deadline by up to an additional 30 days.
+^{} This authority supplements the authority to extend section 1382 deadlines granted to the Court in prior emergency orders.
+Accordingly, for any case in which the time to bring a defendant to trial previously was extended under one or more prior emergency order, and the extended deadline falls within the above-specified time period, this order authorizes the Court to extend the previously extended deadline by up to an additional 30 days.
 For any case in which the initial section 1382 deadline falls within the above-specified time period and is not governed by a prior emergency order, this order authorizes the Court to extend the time to bring a defendant to trial by a total of up to 30 days.

-minor charged with a felony offense must be held by not more than 15 days, applicable only to minors for whom the statutory deadline otherwise would expire from December 12, 2020, to January 9, 2020, inclusive (Gov. Code, § 68115(a)(12)).
+• Extend the time period provided in section 657 of the Welfare and Institutions Code within which a hearing on a wardship petition for a minor charged with a felony offense must be held by not more than 15 days, applicable only to minors for whom the statutory deadline otherwise would expire from February 7, 2021, to March 5, 2021, inclusive (Gov. Code, § 68115(a)(12)).

-Date: December 11, 2020
+Date: February 4, 2021